AlexanderSkafte/EDAA25/README.md

-EDAA25
+# EDAA25

 My solutions for the assignments in the C programming course held at LTH.

 The course has changed since 2014.
-There was no Word assignment then.
+There was no `word` assignment then.
 Instead it was a program to calculate factorial of arbitrary size.

-Polynomial does not work in ht14!
+`poly` does not work in ht14!

 Best regards, Alexander